chocolacula/easy_reflection_cpp/README.md

 The main idea is to use kinda dynamic typing for some type agnostic operations, like copying or getting the name of a type.
 It makes it possible to determine a variable type and do the right job - print, serialize/deserialize.

-If you are curious about the details of how it works you can find them in [DEV article](https://dev.to/chocolacula/how-to-write-reflection-for-c-4527).
+It's generally a proof of concept, created with the idea that it could be used for many years.
+If you are curious about the details of how it works, you can find them in [DEV article](https://dev.to/chocolacula/how-to-write-reflection-for-c-4527).

 ## Features